Phorbol Ester Impairs Electrical Excitation Of Rat Pancreatic Betacells Through Pkc-Independent Activation Of Katp Channels

 Digital Object Identifier (DOI)

 Suga, Sechiko; Wu, Jie; Ogawa, Yoshiji; Takeo, Teruko; Kanno, Takahiro; and Wakui, Makoto, "Phorbol Ester Impairs Electrical Excitation Of Rat Pancreatic Betacells Through Pkc-Independent Activation Of Katp Channels" (2001).
-Neurobiology.
+Translational Neuroscience.
 460.